1337kiwi/1337kiwi.github.io/source/_posts/2024-08-11-side-channel-attacks.md

 # Hands-On Attack

 I wanted to get a hands-on introduction to power-based side-channel analysis.
-An implementation of RSA-ECB was created and I took a set of power traces during the execution, with the associated input/output values of AES, and I performed an attack to extract the 128-bit secret key via DPA.
+An implementation of AES-ECB was created and I took a set of power traces during the execution, with the associated input/output values of AES, and I performed an attack to extract the 128-bit secret key via DPA.

-The power traces contained 10,000 RSA-ECB executions, with random input and a fixed, secret key.
+The power traces contained 10,000 AES-ECB executions, with random input and a fixed, secret key.

 ## Power Trace Analysis